VIGHNESH1521/MySQL/README.md

     -> (127, 'K', 'KISHORE', 'KURUBARAHALLI', 'BANGALORE'),
     -> (128, 'B N', 'SAGAR', 'KURUBARAHALLI', 'BANGALORE');

 # Viewing the table

      select * from Persons;

 # Drop the table

       DROP TABLE Persons;

+# MySQL SHOW WARNINGS statement

+When you execute a statement, if errors, warnings, or notes occur, you can use the SHOW WARNINGS diagnostic statement to display detailed information.

+      SHOW WARNINGS;